Hepatitis B vaccine: Manufacture

-The vaccine contains one of the viral envelope proteins, Hepatitis B surface antigen (HBsAg).
-It is produced by yeast cells, into which the gene for HBsAg has been inserted.
+The vaccine contains one of the viral envelope proteins, hepatitis B surface antigen (HBsAg).
+The HBsAg gene is inserted into yeast cells through recombinant DNA technology, prompting the yeast cells to produce the antigen.
 Afterward an immune system antibody to HBsAg is established in the bloodstream.
 The antibody is known as anti-HBs.
-This antibody and immune system memory then provide immunity to hepatitis B virus (HBV) infection.
+This antibody and immune system memory then provide immunity to hepatitis B virus infection.

 Society and culture

 Legal status

-On 10 December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Heplisav B, intended for the active immunization against hepatitis B virus infection (HBV).
+In December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Heplisav B, intended for the active immunization against hepatitis B virus infection.
 The applicant for this medicinal product is Dynavax GmbH.
 It was approved for medical use in the European Union in February 2021.

-On 24 February 2022, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product PreHevbri, intended for the active immunization against hepatitis B virus infection (HBV).
+In February 2022, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product PreHevbri, intended for the active immunization against hepatitis B virus infection.
 The applicant for this medicinal product is VBI Vaccines B.V.
 PreHevbri was approved for medical use in the European Union in April 2022.

+In December 2025, the Advisory Committee on Immunization Practices panel of the US Centers for Disease Control and Prevention recommended individual-based decision-making for parents deciding whether to give the hepatitis B vaccine to infants born to women who test negative for the virus.